AllAboutDocs/APIDocs/docs/api-reference/docs-create.md

 # Create a New Doc — API Reference

 Creates a new Docs object for a user in the Docs ecosystem.
-If a user does not exist, supplying `externalId` automatically creates the user before provisioning the Docs object.
+If a user doesn't exist, supplying `externalId` automatically creates the user before provisioning the Docs object.

 ---